The new challenges of corporate governance

 Research into corporate governance therefore continues to focus on the role of the board of directors, the impact of auditing standards, executive remuneration and corporate fund-raising issues, as well as the relationship between the company and its various partners, new forms of governance such as cooperatives, the specific characteristics of family businesses, and issues of diversity in governance (gender, in particular).
 CSR is also well represented in current governance themes.

 More generally, over the past few years, we have seen a gradual but clear shift in governance theories away from a more coercive or disciplinary approach towards a much more cognitive and behavioural one.
-For example, when discussing the impact of diversity on a company's board of directors, the role of the board is studied in terms of a repertoire of knowledge, not in terms of control.
+For example, when discussing the impact of diversity on a company's board of directors, the role of the board should be studied in terms of a repertoire of knowledge, not in terms of control.
 Governance research has thus evolved over time, integrating resource and knowledge functions and focusing on the dynamics of their deployment within the company.

 Digitizing reality